Eight years ago, I swore I would never get another tattoo but recently, I got an arrow tattoo. The arrow tattoo has a variety of meanings for me.

 My arrow tattoo from Sparrow Tattoo Company

 Something that's extra special to me is that I got the tattoo at at Sparrow Tattoo Company in Mansfield, TX - just outside of Dallas.
-I traveled there for work with Fight Colorectal Cancer to be part of a campaign on biomarkers, and then a reality show taping of Ink Masters.
+I traveled there for work with Fight Colorectal Cancer to create a campaign on biomarkers, and then a reality show taping of Ink Masters.

-I'd connected with Clint, the owner of the shop before he passed away, and was sad when he passed away.
-I'll forever fight in honor and in memory of my fellow colorectal cancer fighters, as this is a part of my journey of healing I'll never outrun or forget.
+I'd connected with Clint Cummings, the owner of Sparrow, before he passed away from colon cancer.
+I'll forever fight in honor and in memory of my fellow colorectal cancer fighters like Clint, as this is a part of my journey of healing I'll never outrun or forget.